 Analysis and Test Results

-Unfortunately, just about everyone has a story to tell about bike theft, whether it was their purple bike when they were seven years old or the heart-crushing memory of the seafoam green Bianchi with hand-chosen components that was left unattended on the porch for just a moment.
-With this in mind, we started our testing process by learning how these different bike locks performed in-transit; we shoved them in our panniers, bungeed them on trailers, placed in backpacks, installed brackets to stow them on the bike frame, wore them around our waists, and carried them in bike baskets.
+We started our testing process by learning how these different bike locks performed in-transit; we shoved them in our panniers, bungeed them on trailers, placed in backpacks, installed brackets to stow them on the bike frame, wore them around our waists, and carried them in bike baskets.
 Next, we rode around town trying out the various styles by attaching them to racks, trees, parking meters, and fences to assess each one's usability.
 During these test rides, we started the process of examining secured bikes from the eyes of a bike thief.
 Even if the frame was secured, could somebody steal the wheels or seat?
 In the last phase of testing, we went deep into the world of bike thievery.
 We contacted an expert lock pick and used an assortment of tools, brute strength and happenstance to break each one.
-Read on to find out how each product performed (or didn't) in each phase of testing.

 How We Tested Security